sinnwrig/URP-Fog-Volumes/README.md

 ### Features

-* Fog Volume Render Feature.
-* Fog Volume Profile ScriptableObject.
-* Fog Volume Behaviour.
+* Half & quarter-resolution rendering with depth-aware upsampling (Incompatible with temporal rendering).
+* Temporal Rendering with reprojection (Semi-complete).
+* Animated scrolling 3D texture noise

-Volumes come in 4 primitive shapes that support non-uniform scale and rotation:
+* 4 primitive shapes that support non-uniform scale and rotation:
     * Cube
     * Capsule
     * Sphere
     * Cylinder
+* Support for all types of realtime lights, shadows, and cookies up to a maximum of 32 lights per volume.<br>
+    * _Lighting is not physically-based, instead exposing artistic controls for finer tweaking._<br>

-Supports APV GI for Unity 2023.1+
+* Support for APV GI in Unity 2023.1+

 ### Usage